City suburb profile

 City rental market trends

-The rental market in City, ACT has remained stable over the past year, with no change in house rents, maintaining at $690 per week, and unit rents steady at $650 per week.
-This stability reflects a balanced market, offering consistent opportunities for both renters and investors in the heart of Canberra.
+The rental market in City, ACT has remained stable over the past year, with both house and unit rents holding steady at $650 per week.
+This consistency reflects a balanced market, offering predictability for both renters and investors in this central location.

 Suburbs near City